top of page

 Workshop Description

-Up to twenty applicants will be selected to join our poets for a three-day immersive poetry workshop on Friday, October 4th, Saturday, October 5th and Sunday, October 6th.
+Up to twenty applicants will be selected to join our poets for an immersive poetry workshop on Saturday, October 4th and Sunday, October 5th.

-There will be faculty-led poetry discussions, inspiring nature hikes, open air readings, and a campfire poetry reading and wolf howl at the Endangered Wolf Center.
+There will be faculty-led poetry discussions, inspiring nature hikes, open air readings, and participant poetry readings.

 When & Where*: